EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

     - Groq Service

 6. **Use the website**<br>
-    Head to http://localhost:3000/ and start using WhatTheNote
+    Head to http://localhost:3000/ in you browser to start using WhatTheNote

 ## Backend